dperezmavro/infosec/protostar/protostar_stack6.md

 $2 = {<text variable, no debug info>} 0xb7ec60c0 <*__GI_exit>
 ```

-Now for the part that confused me the most.
-How TF do I find `/bin/sh`?
+Now for the part that confused me the most: how TF do I find `/bin/sh`?
 I saw a lot of people do it online by using a secondary program to create a few environment variables, and also the same technique was used in the book The Shellcoder's Handbook.
 Seeing as I am lazy (and also the thought of having to debug other people's C...), however, I thought it would be useful to do it another way.
 Since the memory is super predictable, I can just pass in `/bin/sh` as part of the input, find it on the stack, and then pass that address in.
 Let's try!

 So the stack now has to look like:
 ```